RodZill4/material-maker/material_maker/doc/user_interface_main_menu.rst

 Edit menu
 ^^^^^^^^^

+* *Undo* reverts the latest change, and *Redo* can be used to re-apply reverted actions.
+  In Material projects, all operations on the graph can be reverted.
+In Paint projects, only strokes are taken into account by undo/redo.

 * *Cut* Copies the selected nodes to the clipboard and removes them from the current material.

 * *Copy* Copies the selected nodes to the clipboard